-Instead you concentrate on teaching the children to read and write.
+Instead, you concentrate on teaching the children to read and write.
 Develop your child’s character and discipline.
 Lay a gentle, but strong, foundation for future studies.
 Encourage work and service along with daily family worship.

 Children in this stage listen to books read aloud, memorize facts, and give oral narrations on what they’ve learned.
 Arts and crafts are encouraged.
-Field trips taken to explore the local community.
+Field trips are taken to explore the local community.